openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 setBLEMtuSize(mtu: number): void

 Sets the maximum transmission unit (MTU) that can be transmitted between the GATT client and its remote BLE device.
-This API can be used only after a connection is set up by calling [connect](#connect).
+This API can be used only after a connection is set up by [connect()](#connect).

 **Required permissions**: ohos.permission.USE_BLUETOOTH